Ari Lennox: 2018–2020: Shea Butter Baby

 In 2018, she went on to guest feature on two songs with her label-mates: EarthGang on "Nothing but the Best", and Bas on "Icarus".
 On July 16, 2018, Ari Lennox released the first single, "Whipped Cream", from her debut album, Shea Butter Baby with an accompanied music video on September 5.
 On November 9, she released two more singles called "40 Shades of Choke" and "Grampa".
 On November 13, she then released two more singles called "No One" and "Pedigree".
 She then appeared on the Creed II soundtrack with J. Cole on a track entitled "Shea Butter Baby" on November 16, and released as a single on February 26, 2019, for her debut album of the same name.
 The track was accompanied by a music video on February 20, 2019, and surpassed 3 million views via YouTube within the first week.
 In December 2018, she was a supporting act on the, From East Atlanta With Love Tour, with 6LACK.

 On March 27, 2019, she announced her first headlining tour, with the first leg beginning on May 12 and ending on June 14 in her hometown of Washington, D.C.
 Baby Rose and Mikhala Jené supported her on the tour.
 Her debut studio album, Shea Butter Baby was released on May 7, 2019.
 She also supported Lizzo on the Cuz I Love You Too Tour from July to October of 2019.
 She released multiple singles in 2020 including "Bussit", "Chocolate Pomegranate", and a cover of "If You Want Me to Stay", as well as guest appearances and collaborations with Kiana Ledé, Skip Marley, 6lack, and Spillage Village, among others.

-2021–present: Age/Sex/Location and Away Message
+2021–present: Age/Sex/Location, Away Message, and Vacancy

 On September 10, 2021, Ari Lennox released the single "Pressure", produced by Jermaine Dupri and Bryan-Michael Cox.
 The song became her first solo charting single on the Billboard Hot 100, her first Radio No. 1 single, and reached number 3 on R&B/Hip-Hop Airplay.
 On March 31, 2022, she appeared on the Dreamville compilation D-Day: A Gangsta Grillz Mixtape, on the songs "Coming Down" and "Blackberry Sap".
 On August 12, Ari Lennox released her second single, "Hoodie", and announced the title and release date for her second studio album, Age/Sex/Location.
 On August 31, she released the surprise EP Away Message, including the single "Queen Space" featuring Summer Walker.

-On 24 April 2025, Ari Lennox officially left Dreamville Records after months of conflicts with the label, remaining an Interscope Records artist.
+On April 24, 2025, Ari Lennox officially left Dreamville Records after months of conflicts with the label, remaining an Interscope Records artist.

+On January 23, 2026, Ari Lennox released her third studio album Vacancy, her first album since her departure from Dreamville Records.